-The cheapest type of moving option is to rent a moving truck and do all the rest of the work yourself.
+The cheapest moving option for interstate moves and long distance moves is to rent a moving truck and do all the rest of the work yourself.
 This includes packing, loading, transportation, unloading, and unpacking.
 When you do the work, you won’t need to pay for labor.

 You can also choose to do the labor yourself, but allow a company to do the driving for you.
 This option includes having a storage container dropped off at your location, which you will load up with your items.
 Then, the company you hire will transport it to your new location and drop it off for you to unload.

 Of course, if you want to do none of the labor yourself, it will be more expensive, but you can hire a full-service moving company to do the work for you.
 They will handle everything including the packing, the loading, the transportation, the unloading, and the unpacking.